 Undeniably U2’s best album, third time’s a charm for our Irish boys with 1983’s War.
-Continuing the fantastic production by Steve Lilywhite, the Boy previously featured on the cover U2’s debut, is Peter Rowen, (brother of Virgin Prunes Guggi) who is now older, with a bruised lip, masterfully represented by the iconic cover photograph by Anton Corbijn.
+Released on April 28th, 1983, the album continues the fantastic production by Steve Lilywhite.
+Returning again for the album’s sleeve is the Boy, Peter Rowen, (brother of Virgin Prunes Guggi) who was previously featured on the cover of U2’s debut.
+Here he is now older, with a bruised lip, masterfully represented by the iconic cover photograph by Anton Corbijn.

 War is one of the greatest post-punk records of all time, and the touring that commenced in support of the record cemented U2’s reputation as a formidable live act, ultimately leading to the band becoming without a doubt the biggest band in rock and roll.